HKA-OSGIS/Locaround/ReadMe.md

 4. Install dependencies/library?
 5. Start the serveur
-6. Inside a browser type *http://localhost:3000* to access the serveur
+6. Inside a browser type *http://localhost:3000* to access the serveur For further explaination, all is detailed in documentation/ LocAround_How to make it work?

 ## Main library used